 It seems that people who are unhappy with what they have accomplished over the course of 5, 10 or more years almost always make statements that suggest a lack of natural ability.
 They often conclude that they don’t “have what it takes.”
 It’s the classic case of focusing on differentiating factors of successful people rather than the similarities.

-The reality is, we all ‘have’ an equal amount of what really matters: time.
-And time is opportunity – hands down the greatest asset we have.
+The reality is, And time is opportunity – hands down the greatest asset we have.
 Time really is the great equalizer.
 More than anything else, it’s how we use our minutes that determines the quality of our lives.

 Successful individuals realize that time is more valuable than skill, money, and almost any other resource because with enough time, you can hone skills, raise capital, nurture relationships, and summon what is required for an exceptional life.

 “Ok,” you ask, ”but is it really important to obsess about the seconds and minutes of our day?”
 Rather than give my opinion, I’ll let you make the call.
 Here’s how the details add up…

 When asked, most people cannot accurately identify where their time goes—especially segments of 5 to 10 minutes.
 This is alarming.
 When the result is two and a half days lost in a single year, I hope it’s sobering enough to make you realize that .